-Winning entries will be showcased to CEOs and co-op directors at the National Council of Farmer Cooperatives Annual Meeting, to be held February 15-17, 2017, at the Marriott Harbor Beach in Fort Lauderdale, Fla.
+Winning entries will be showcased to CEOs and co-op directors at the National Council of Farmer Cooperatives Annual Meeting, to be held February 7-9, 2018, at the Hilton New Orleans Riverside in New Orleans, La.

 Entry Fees and Forms